In this section, you can find what evidence-based treatments are most likely to help you.

 Why is it important to complete exercises targeting my hip muscles?

-People with knee cap pain generally have weak and poorly functioning hip muscles.
 It is thought that this weakness and poor function may not be the reason as to why you develop pain in the first place.
 Instead, your hip muscles may become weak because you have changed the way you move, or move less to avoid pain.

 Weak and poorly functioning hip muscles are thought to put more stress onto your knee cap during activities like running, walking on stairs and squatting.
 This is because the muscles can no longer control your thigh well enough, allowing it to roll under the knee cap.